Path-1312/Smart-Contactless-Hand-Hygiene-System/README.md

 ---

 ## Installation & Usage
-1. Assemble the components as per the circuit diagram in the project documentation uploaded in the Visuals folder.
+1. Assemble the components as per the schematic circuit diagram in the project documentation uploaded in the Visuals folder.
 2. Upload the Arduino code to the microcontroller using Arduino IDE software.
 3. Power the system using a 12V DC adapter or directly through your laptop via arduino.
 4. Follow video instructions for touchless hand hygiene.